rjohnsen/hhc-2025/content/act3/hack-a-gnome/_index.md

 ## Solution

+This objective shifts from passive discovery to active interaction with a simulated adversary environment, requiring me to reason about layered defenses rather than a single vulnerability.
+By engaging with the hack-a-gnome interface, I had to identify how application logic, state handling, and game mechanics interact, mirroring real-world scenarios where attackers chain multiple small weaknesses instead of relying on one critical flaw.
+The challenge emphasizes understanding system behavior as a whole rather than treating vulnerabilities in isolation.

 This objective is hosted on https://hhc25-smartgnomehack-prod.holidayhackchallenge.com.
 Upon entering it I were presented with the following landingpage:

 ![First landing page](/images/act3/act3-hackagnome-6.png)